emilybarnard/emilybarnard.github.io/index.md

 ## Teaching

-**Winter 2021:**
+**Winter 2022:**
-- MAT 398 Senior Capstone Seminar
+- MAT 215 Introduction to Mathematical Reasoning
-- MAT 620 Geometry
+- MAT 302 Combinatorics

 [More information about my teaching.](/teaching/)